valcesch/wind-monitoring-station/README.md

 ![system_view](pictures/system_view_1.PNG#center)

-Integration on website:
+The data collected by the station are pushed to channel in [ThingSpeak](https://thingspeak.com/) and displayed on a website:

 ![system](pictures/website_view.PNG#center)

 ## Comments
 The MKR1400 is a great platform, but not very well suited for low power IoT devices.
 After many researches, I could not bring the current below 6mA in deep-sleep mode.
-Note that running the same code on Seeeduino XIAO will result in a current consumption of only 6uA in deep-sleep...

 A few interesting discussions can be found here: